aypy01/tensorflow/README.md

 ## Module 4 :
 ### [Reinforcement Learning](https://github.com/aypy01/tensorflow/blob/main/module-4.ipynb)
 >  In this module, I implemented Q-learning on the FrozenLake-v1 environment (slippery=True) using Gymnasium.
 I initialized a Q-table with zeros and defined hyperparameters: learning rate (α), discount factor (γ), exploration rate (ε), episodes, and max steps.
-At each episode, the environment was reset and actions were chosen using an epsilon-greedy strategy—random actions with probability ε, otherwise greedy actions using argmax from the Q-table.
+At each episode, the environment was reset and actions were chosen using an epsilon-greedy strategy random actions with probability ε, otherwise greedy actions using argmax from the Q-table.
 After each step, the Q-value was updated using the Bellman equation with the reward and estimated future rewards.
 Termination or truncation ended an episode, rewards were logged, and ε decayed gradually to favor exploitation.
 After training, I evaluated performance by averaging rewards over episodes, showing the agent’s ability to improve navigation and achieve ~72% success on FrozenLake.

 ---